-The U.S. is gradually recovering from the COVID-19 pandemic, and states have heavily relaxed their COVID-19 restrictions.
-As a result, the unemployment rate has dropped to 5.8% from its high of 14.8% in April 2020.
+The U.S. is gradually recovering from the COVID-19 pandemic, though the Delta variant has caused our progress to slow down.
+While states have heavily relaxed their COVID-19 restrictions, some are starting to tighten them again.
+The country has still made big strides from the height of the pandemic, though, and as a result of our recovery, the unemployment rate has dropped to 5.2% from its high of 14.8% in April 2020.

-The country’s progress toward economic recovery has been largely possible because of the strides it has made toward a public health recovery, due to the distribution of the vaccine.
-As of June 7, around 42% of the population has been fully vaccinated.
-The country has already seen a significant decline in new COVID-19 cases and deaths, and that decline will only continue as more people get vaccinated.
-The greater level of safety will also lead to increased consumer confidence.
+The country’s progress toward economic recovery has been largely possible because of its public health improvements, due to the distribution of the vaccine.
+As of September 7, around 53% of the population has been fully vaccinated.
+The vaccine has been shown to be very effective at protecting vaccinated people from serious symptoms of COVID-19, and the greater level of safety will also lead to increased consumer confidence.

 States Recovering the Quickest from COVID-19